sergioburdisso/pyss3/docs/tutorials/topic_categorization-notebook.rst

 **At this point you should read the** :ref:`topic_hyperparameter-optimization` **section of this tutorial.**

-As described in the "Hyperparameter Optimization" section, we found out that the following hyperparameter values will improve our classification performance
+As described in the "Hyperparameter Optimization" section, we found out that the following :ref:`hyperparameter <ss3-hyperparameter>` values will improve our classification performance

 .. code:: python